mattsouth/woodentrack/README.md

 ## Notes

 The goals of this branch are to
  1. create a model that's independent of the painting toolkit (e.g. d3 or raphael)
  2. have some tests
  3. try out coffeescript
  4. all the goals of the master project

+Potential demos
+ 1. simple page with empty canvas.  open console.  start building track.
+ 2. random track builder
+ 3. take existing track and click button to morph track into another layout with the same pieces and the same number of loose ends